theserverlessway/awsinfo/scripts/commands/ecs/tasks.md

 # `awsinfo ecs tasks [-s] [cluster-filter]* -- [task-filter]*`

-List all running tasks for a Cluster sorted by Task Definition name and CreatedAt Timestamp.
+List all running tasks for a Cluster sorted by CreatedAt Timestamp.
 Only shows up to 100 tasks, use `-f` or `-n` to filter for family or name of service for shorter list.

 ## Options

 * `-s`: List stopped tasks
 * `-f`: Show tasks from that family
 * `-n`: Show Tasks for that service name only
+* `-g`: Group by Task Family name and CreatedAt Timestamp

 ## First filter matches against